List of Dutch documentary films

 A Dutch documentary film is a documentary film made by a director of (partly) Dutch origin.
 Dutch documentary films are not necessarily bound to Dutch topics or locations in the Netherlands.

 History

 Before 1945

+The short film Inhuldiging Koningin Wilhelmina te Amsterdam was made in 1898 and is the oldest surviving Dutch film.
 The first known Dutch documentary was made in 1916 by Johann Vierboom.
 The film Storm en noodweer in Nederland shows the 1916 flood disaster at the coasts of the Zuiderzee.
 Another documentary film of this era is Holland Neutraal: De leger- en vlootfilm (1917) by Willy Mullens.
 One of the most famous Dutch documentary film directors is Joris Ivens.
 Ivens started making his own films in 1928.
 The first was an avant-garde look at a Rotterdam bridge, The Bridge (De brug, 1928).
 His later films were more realistic, socially concerned and polemical.

 The Spanish Earth (1937) is one of his most famous films.
 In order to make internationally oriented documentaries, Ivens travelled to countries such as the Soviet Union, Spain, China, Australia and the United States.